 Dreams turn suddenly to nightmares for NASA and the crew as an explosion cripples the spacecraft on the outward voyage.
 The crew’s survival depends on complete trust in one another – but is one of the four a saboteur?

-In the year 2012 Valkerie Jansen, a young microbial ecologist, is presented with an amazing opportunity to continue her research as a member of the NASA corps of astronauts.
-When a sudden resignation opens the door for her to be a part of a mission to Mars, her life dream becomes a reality.
+In the year 2012, Valkerie Jansen, a young microbial ecologist, was presented with an amazing opportunity to continue her research as a member of the NASA corps of astronauts.
+When a sudden resignation opens the door for her to be a part of a mission to Mars, her lifelong dream becomes a reality.

 Synopsis:

 This is a three-page, single-spaced exercise in telling your entire story in a small space.
-This is used by us to get an overview of the whole book if we like the first few chapters.
+We use this to get an overview of the whole book if we like the first few chapters.
 It is also later used by sales and marketing to get a handle on the entire story as they look for hooks to sell it.

 Series Info:

-If it is a series please provide a 1/2 page overview of the subsequent books in the series so we can get a feel for the entire series story arc.
+If it is a series, please provide a 1/2 page overview in the proposal of the subsequent books in the series so we can get a feel for the entire series story arc.

 Other elements you can include: